Getting Started

 ).
 Now select the component and click on Properties

 .
-You can select to remove the load
+In properties remove the load

 and enable